 - 3.1.
-Number of Shares. - (a) Subject to adjustment as provided in Sections 3.1(b) and 11.2 and as of the Effective Date, the number of Shares that shall be authorized for grant under the Plan shall equal a total of (i) 5,000,000 Shares, as increased pursuant to paragraph (b) of this Section, less (ii) one (1) share of Stock for every one (1) share of Stock that was subject to an option or stock appreciation right granted after December 31, 2018 and prior to the Effective Date under the Vericel Corporation 2017 Omnibus Incentive Plan (the "2017 Plan") and 1.25 Shares for every one (1) Share that was subject to an award other than an option or stock appreciation right granted after December 31, 2018 and prior to the Effective Date under the 2017 Plan, plus (iii) one (1) Share for every one (1) Share that was subject to an option or stock appreciation right granted under the Prior Plans and 1.25 Shares for every one (1) Share that was subject to an award other than an option or stock appreciation right under the Prior Plans that were forfeited, expired or settled for cash (in whole or in part), after December 31, 2018 and prior to the Effective Date.
-Any Shares that are subject to Options or Stock Appreciation Rights shall be counted against this limit as one (1) Share for every one (1) Share granted, and any Shares that are subject to Awards other than Options or Stock Appreciation Rights shall be counted against this limit as 1.25 Shares for every one (1) Share granted.
+Number of Shares. - (a) Subject to adjustment as provided in Sections 3.1(b) and 11.2 and as of the Restatement Effective Date, the number of Shares that shall be authorized for grant under the Plan shall equal a total of (i) 5,744,242 Shares, as increased pursuant to paragraph (b) of this Section, less (ii) one (1) share of Stock for every one (1) share of Stock that was subject to an Option or Stock Appreciation Right granted after December 31, 2019 and prior to the Restatement Effective Date under the Plan and 1.4 Shares for every one (1) Share that was subject to an award other than an Option or Stock Appreciation Right granted after December 31, 2019 and prior to the Restatement Effective Date under the Plan, plus (iii) one (1) Share for every one (1) Share that was subject to an Option or Stock Appreciation Right (or, option or stock appreciation right, as applicable) granted under the Plan and the Prior Plans and 1.4 Shares for every one (1) Share that was subject to an award other than an Option or Stock Appreciation Right (or, option or stock appreciation right, as applicable) under the Plan and the Prior Plans, in either case that were forfeited, expired or settled for cash (in whole or in part), after December 31, 2019 and prior to the Restatement Effective Date.
+Any Shares that are subject to Options or Stock Appreciation Rights shall be counted against this limit as one (1) Share for every one (1) Share granted, and any Shares that are subject to Awards other than Options or Stock Appreciation Rights shall be counted against this limit as 1.4 Shares for every one (1) Share granted.
 Subject to adjustment as provided in Section 11.2, no Participant may be granted Awards during any calendar year with respect to more than 2,000,000 Shares.
-After the Effective Date, no awards may be granted under any Prior Plan.
+After the Original Effective Date, no awards may be granted under any Prior Plan; after the Restatement Effective Date, no awards may be granted under any prior version of the Plan.